Getting Started

 Project setup

-Before we start building we're going to set up our Database and API.
-This is as simple as starting a new Project in Supabase and then creating a "schema" inside the database.
+Before you start building you need to set up the Database and API.
+You can do this by starting a new Project in Supabase and then creating a "schema" inside the database.

 Create a project